CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 * Apply techniques to foster a culture of innovation that enables effective leadership and customer engagement.

 ---
-## Preparing for and Having an Influence Conversation
+## Preparing for and having an influence conversation

 ### Introduction